aaivu/KuralHub/LANGUAGES_CHECKLIST.md

 ---

 ## **Missing Languages**
-If you notice any language missing from the list above, please add it here:
+If you notice any language missing from the list above, please add:
 - [ ] _Language Name (ISO Code)_

 ---